dzek69/bottom-line/README.md

 ## Name

+Underscore character is often used for utils JS libraries.
+Dollar is taken by jQuery and other DOM related libraries.
+Others easy to type on standard layout keyboard, non a-z characters aren't valid JS variable name starters.
-Underscore was taken.
-Low-dash (lodash) was taken.
+"Underscore" is taken.
+Low-dash ("lodash") is taken.
 How else could I name a line on the bottom?

 Oh, about npm name. `bottom-line` is free.
 But NPM encourages to use it just until you try to publish the package.
 Then it says the name is too similar to another package (not telling which one).
 It happens to me way too often :( I've run out of ideas to I just went with `bottom-line-utils`.

-PS.
-Underscore character is often used for utils JS libraries.
-Dollar is taken by jQuery and other DOM related libraries.
-Others easy to type on standard layout keyboard, non a-z characters aren't valid JS variable name starters.
-So I followed the rest and personally I am going to use my library as `_`.

 ## Supported methods